Тақырып бойынша 11 материал табылды

 denote topic; use prepositions of direction “to, into, out of,

-from, towards” on a limited range of familiar general and
+from, towards” on a limited

 curricular topics

-Give basic information about themselves and others at
+Assessment criteria •Give basic information about themselves and others at

 sentence level

-Demonstrate the correct use of prepositions of time,
+•Demonstrate the correct use of prepositions of time,

 location and direction